Apollo.io Sequences: The Ultimate Guide to Automated Outreach (2026)

 - Authenticate your domain and connect the mailbox correctly.

 - Ramp volume slowly, especially on new domains and mailboxes.
+Even with warmup enabled, increase sending gradually.

 - Early send limits about 50 emails per day per mailbox and 5 to 6 per hour is a safe starting point.
 Increase gradually while bounce and spam signals stay low.